 You may have already heard about the Hebbian theory that says that two nerves that happen to fire together, wire together.
 So, if you take an event that you perceive to be challenging and choose to look at the benefits you gained as a result of that event, you are likely to make new associations and increase new pathways in the brain.

 In choosing to do so, you will tend to take command of your brain and choose the direction you want to go.
 In the same way that you master an instrument through regular practice, so too can you habitually and automatically regenerate your brain through continued daily habits.

-The beauty of neuroplasticity is that the brain is plastic and remodelable.
+The beauty of epigenetic and neuroplasticity is that the brain is plastic and remodelable.
 It is not set in stone but is instead constantly building and destroying, creating new pathways and synapses.